Soccer-Huddersfield sign striker Depoitre for club record fee

-June 24 Huddersfield Town have signed striker Laurent Depoitre from Portuguese side FC Porto on a two-year contract for an undisclosed club record fee, the promoted Premier League club said.
+June 24 (Reuters) - Huddersfield Town have signed striker Laurent Depoitre from Portuguese side FC Porto on a two-year contract for an undisclosed club record fee, the promoted Premier League club said.

 The 28-year-old scored once in eight appearances for Porto last season as the club finished behind champions Benfica in the league and lost out in the Champions League Round of 16.